 -- ISI Alerting Service

 Environmental stress physiology

 Genetics and breeding

-The fees below will apply to all Journal manuscripts submitted on or after October 1, 2019.
+The fees below apply to all submitted manuscripts.

 *Papers must have at least one ASHS member as an author in order to qualify for the member rate.

 Any information that is already in the public domain in a scientific context will be considered published and will not be published again by ASHS.
 Submission of a manuscript to ASHS implies no concurrent submission elsewhere.
 Manuscripts submitted to the HortScience and HortTechnology should be substantially different from industry-oriented publications and locally published progress or extension reports.

 For JASHS, if a question exists about previous publication, send copies of the previously published material to the Editor.
 If industry-oriented publications will appear before the scientific article, make sure the industry report describes the take-home lesson and does not place the supporting data and graphs in a scientific context, as is customary in scientific articles.
 ASHS expects, but does not require, “first right” for publication of research reports presented at ASHS annual conferences.